On the Factor Complexity Associated with a Family of Multidimensional Continued Fraction Algorithms: Triangle Partition Maps

 is

 where now

 Again, this map is defined everywhere except on a set of measure zero.

 We now have a list of 216 maps.
-For ease of notation, we often omit parentheses when referring to specific permutations to define TRIP maps, substitutions, or Farey matrices.
-For example, we write $T(e,13,23)$ instead of $T(e,(13),(23))$.
+For ease of notation, we often omit parentheses when referring to specific permutations to define TRIP maps, substitutions, or Farey matrices, and often omit the $T$.
+For example, we write $(e,13,23)$ instead of $T(e,(13),(23))$.

-As mentioned before, $T(e,e,e)$ is the triangle map.
-The Cassaigne map \cite{Cassaigne} can be shown to be $ T(e,23,23). $ The classical M\"{o}nkemeyer map \cite{SMALLTRIP} is $T(e,132,23)$.
+As mentioned before, $(e,e,e)$ is the triangle map.
+The Cassaigne map \cite{Cassaigne} can be shown to be $ (e,23,23). $ The classical M\"{o}nkemeyer map \cite{contfrac, PantiG00} was shown in the three dimensional case to be $(e,132,23)$ in \cite{SMALLTRIP}.
 This list, via composition, can be used to create a family of multi-dimensional continued fractions, which are called combination TRIP maps.
 As seen in \cite{SMALLTRIP}, (almost) all known multidimensional continued fraction algorithms are combination TRIP maps.

 For almost every point $ \bfx \in C $ and a map $T = T(\sigma,\tau_0,\tau_1)$, we can associate the following sequences: